Niall Mackenzie: Personal life

-Mackenzie has two sons; Tarran, who competes in the British Superbike Championship, and Taylor, who competed in Superstock 1000 before his retirement from competition after the 2021 season.
+Mackenzie has two sons; Tarran, who competes in the World Superbike Championship, and Taylor, who competed in Superstock 1000 before his retirement from competition after the 2021 season.
 Taylor won the British Superstock 1000cc Championship in 2016.
 Tarran won the British Supersport Championship in 2016 and the British Superbike Championship in 2021.

+Career statistics

-Grand Prix career statistics
+Grand Prix

 Points system from 1969 to 1987:

 Points system from 1988 to 1991: